danielgrigg/rovers/docs/journal.md

 ## 9 Halfway There
 Tasks 1-6 are mostly done and backed with a battery of tests.
 I say mostly, because we now must integrate the Rover with the Plateau concept.
 The Rovers are independent, but the Plateau is a shared resource between rovers.
 Fortunately, we're single threaded ;)
+I've placed the integration tests under RoverPlateauTest.

+## 10 Backend is done
+I've implemented and tested the services for exploring a rover squad across a plateau.
+But we're not done yet!
+I need to actually provide a useful driver program for the user, _rovers_.
+Rovers will take user input for a squad and their commands, then invoke the rover services for the results and print it out.
+We also really need to update the design doc, but we're on the home stretch and having too much fun!
+We've got notes so it can wait :)